- Prep School

 Education Outside the Classroom (EOTC)

-These curriculum-based learning programmes, which extend outside the classroom, provide opportunities for a vast array of positive outcomes in a boy’s education.
+These curriculum-based learning programmes, which extend outside the classroom, provide opportunities for a vast array of positive outcomes in a child’s education.
 These can range from a museum visit to a sports trip, outdoor education camp or a wide variety of field trips.

 We aim to: